Sonnet 60B: Thoughts at 467

 Well then.

-Aside from the hyperbole and abuse of semicolons, I take issue with two items.
+Aside from the hyperbole and abuse of semicolons, I take issue with two inaccuracies.
 First, what got me thrown into the Tower may have been wayward but it was not my tongue.
-Second, half the women in the kingdom is a conservative estimate.
+Second, half the women in the kingdom is an understatement.

 The story is what one might expect in an Elizabethan pot-boiler from 1949.
-I’d enjoy seeing Mr Boyce’s notes.
+I’d like to see Boyce’s notes.
 He commands detail in some areas, for instance he knows his Italian swordsmanship and he’s good at sea, much like his protagonist.
 Then there are things he ignores or doesn’t seem to know, and utter flights of fancy that made me laugh out loud.
-That’s not to complain though: the book is a novel, not a biography.
-Even so, it holds more essential truth about me than all the fiction put out as fact can ever do for Willy.
+That’s not a complaint, though.
+The book is a novel, not a biography.
+Even so it holds more essential truth about me than all the fiction put out as fact can ever do for Willy.

-Cloak of Folly falls well short of literature, but it’s entertaining if you want escapism, or if you’re curious to read an imagined interpretation of my life that doesn’t have to play by scholarly rules.
-You don’t need to track down a fusty paper copy, as the book is available to borrow online, gratis, at the Internet Archive.
-I can’t say enough about what these folks do to preserve knowledge and keep it freely accessible.
-Send them a donation.
+Cloak of Folly falls far short of literature, but it’s entertaining escapism, or if you’re curious to read an imagined depiction of my life that doesn’t have to play by scholarly rules.
+You don’t need to wait for your 467th birthday, either.
+The book can be borrowed, for an hour at a time, at the Internet Archive.

-I wrote a new sonnet for my birthday – or rather, I re-worked an old one for the occasion.
-Since so many of these poems deal with the passage of time, I thought it would be an interesting thing to try.
-I don’t pretend that the new one comes close to the original, but it’s more difficult to adapt something already in existence while trying to maintain a connection to it, than it is to start from a clean sheet of paper.
+For my birthday gift to myself, I wrote a new sonnet– or I re-worked an old one for the occasion.
+So many of those poems dealt with the passage of time, and I thought it would be something to try.
+I don’t pretend that #60B comes close to #60, but it’s more difficult to adapt something already in existence, trying to maintain a connection to it, than it is to start from blank paper.
 My best days for poetry are long behind me, but I still get the itch now and then.

 S60B image - rewritten Sonnet 60 birthday

-If you need to refresh your memory, here’s Sonnet 60 in both modern orthography and the 1609 quarto text.
+If you need to refresh your memory, here’s Sonnet 60 in modern orthography and the original 1609 quarto text.

-Sonnet 60 modern orthography - rewritten Sonnet 60 birthdaySonnet 60 quarto printing - rewritten Sonnet 60 birthday#Oxford468, 12 April 2018.
-Mark your calendar.
+Sonnet 60 modern orthography - rewritten Sonnet 60 birthdaySonnet 60 quarto printing - rewritten Sonnet 60 birthday

 VERO NIHIL VERIUS